 EVERYONE membership is the act of being counted.
 One click and you receive a permanent member number, your own EVERY1 mark, a share link, and a counter that moves when others join through you.
-All four work without our servers and remain yours forever.
-Free, free to stay free.
+All four work without our servers and stay with you.
+Free to join, and it stays with you.

 Every social and network product on earth is built on a withdrawal from the user.
 Email.
 Password.
 Photo.
 Bio.
 Contacts upload.
 Behavior tracking.
 The user pays in data before any value is given.